danielwestendorf/rack-ermahgerd/README.md

 ## Usage

 Use it as middleware in your rack based application.
+In your Sinatra app or Rackup file add the following:

     require 'rack-ermahgerd'
     use Rack::Ermahgerd